 Metabolic syndrome increases an individual’s risk of having a stroke or heart attack.

-There’s no need to worry too much about this, thankfully metabolic syndrome is able to be reversed.
+There’s no need to worry too much about this, thankfully metabolic syndrome can be reversed.
 Better yet, you can prevent it.
 It is not hereditary.

 Other lifestyle changes that would be beneficial are being smoke-free and being more physically active.